New Yam Festivals in Nigeria: Ogidi

-Igbo community
+Igbo

 The Igbo people also known as the Ibos are from the southeastern part of Nigeria.
 They are one of the major people in Nigeria that celebrates the new yam festival.
 They hold the festival at the beginning of each harvest of new yam (Iri ji) or Onwa Asaa (seventh month).
 The purpose of the festival is to thank God for a bountiful harvest especially for the Yams and no one is expected to have a taste of the new yam before the festival as it is considered a taboo.
-The festival is very important to the ibos and is celebrated each year.
-The festival serve as a season where indigines of the town return home to re-unite themselves with their loved ones and enjoy together.
+The festival is very important to the Ibos and is celebrated each year.
+The festival serves as a season where indigenes of the town return home to re-unite themselves with their loved ones and enjoy together.